yahhamdii/tech-assessment/README.md

 }
 ```

-## Profiles
+## Criteria

-Profile are a list of key-conditions values (eg: `{key1: condition1, key2: condition2}`).
+Criteria are a list of key-conditions values (eg: `{key1: condition1, key2: condition2}`).
 If all the conditions are fulfilled then the cart is eligible.

 To validate a condition, you have to compare the condition with the value of the same key in the cart.
-If there is some "." in the key, compare to the value of the sub-object (eg: `{ "products.productId": condition }` in profile means to check `{ products: [{ productId: value }] }` in cart).
+If there is some "." in the key, compare to the value of the sub-object (eg: `{ "products.productId": condition }` in criteria means to check `{ products: [{ productId: value }] }` in cart).

 Available condition types:
 - Basic condition (eg: `total: 20`) matches when `total == 20`;